-These are banks where majority stake is held by the Government of India or Reserve Bank of nationalised banks nationalized in the year 1969(14) and 6 banks(1980).
-Later on in the year nationalised banks to 19.
+These are banks where majority stake is held by the Government of India or Reserve Bank of India.
+In 2018, the largest public sector bank is the State Bank of India.
+Now there are 19 nationalised banks nationalized in the year 1969(14) and 6 banks(1980).
+Later on in the year 1993, New Bank of India was merged with Punjab National Bank, thus reducing the total nationalised banks to 19.